Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Analysis/ViewshedCamera/README.md

 ## How it works

-1. Get the current camera from the scene with `SceneView.currentViewpointCamera`.
+1. Get the current camera from the scene with `SceneView::currentViewpointCamera`.
 2. Create a `LocationViewshed`, passing in the `Camera` and a min/max distance.
 3. Update the viewshed from a camera.